kwalczak80/Speedy-cars/README.md

 ## Features to be implemented

+- Ability to book a test drive by the user at a specific time(not only a date)
 - Email notification to the staff that the car was booked for a test drive.
 - Email notification to the user with the booked test drive date.
 - Ability to make an inquiry about the car.